The Kashmir Conflict-

 The Indian chauvinists exposed

-their real face while using proxy tools of their Imperial masters to conspire
+their real faces while using proxy tools of their Imperial masters to conspire

 to topple Sheikh Abdullah where British pressure and contribution yet to be

-went to J & K under provisional treaty of accession to repel the invaders from
+went to J & K under the provisional treaty of accession to repel the invaders from

-the state territory but instead have had started war with people of Kashmir by
+the state's territory, instead started a war with the people of Kashmir by

 opening repeatedly fire on demonstrators.
 The National Conference sources